 ‘Where’s Rufus?’
-Search is on for a special teddy bear lost during airport shooting
+Search is on for a special Teddy bear lost during airport shooting

 Rufus has never been apart from my daughter and unfortunately she wasn’t able to grab him as we ran out.
 She hasn’t slept in three nights.
 She has barely eaten.
 And I think he’s probably the most important thing we need back right now.
 Kim Lariviere, a Canadian teacher who lost items during the shooting Friday

-Lariviere, her husband and two daughters were on the second floor of Terminal 2 when suspected shooter Esteban Santiago, a 26-year-old military veteran, shot 11 passengers Friday, killing five.
+Lariviere, her husband and two daughters were on the second floor of Terminal 2 when suspect Esteban Santiago, a 26-year-old military veteran, shot 11 passengers Friday, killing five.

-But in the craze of the shooting, Lariviere and her family were sent running again when rumors of other shooters swirled through the airport.
+But then Lariviere and her family were sent running again when rumors of other shooters swirled through the airport.
 Though that proved untrue, Rufus and countless other items, including the cameras with the photos of their trip, were left behind.

 They are among 23,000 items that the airport is trying to reunite with their owners.
-An unidentified contractor is helping Fort Lauderdale airport sort through an unprecedented number of lost baggage at a hangar in a secured area of the airport, said FLL spokesman Greg Meyer.
+An unidentified contractor is helping the Fort Lauderdale airport sort through an unprecedented number of lost baggage at a hangar in a secured area of the airport, said airport spokesman Greg Meyer.

 In the coming days, the airport expects to launch a website with images of the unclaimed items.
-Passengers who filed a claim for a lost item will be given a password which will grant them access to the website.
+Passengers who file a claim for a lost item will be given a password that will grant them access to the website.

 For now, passengers are asked to call 866-435-9355 to file a claim for a missing item.